CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly communicates what the skill does (quality gates, staged change review, conventional commit creation) and when to use it (with explicit trigger terms).
-It uses third person voice, is concise, and provides enough specificity to distinguish it from other git-related skills.
+It uses third person voice, is concise, and provides distinct enough triggers to avoid conflicts with other skills.

 DimensionReasoningScore